episteme63/password-generator/README.md

 ## Usage

 1. Clone this repository to your local machine.
-2. Open `index.html` in a web browser.
-3. Choose the desired password length and character types.
+2. Choose the desired password length and character types.
-4. Click the "Generate Password" button.
+3. Click the "Generate Password" button.
-5. Copy the generated password by clicking the "Copy to Clipboard" button.
+4. Copy the generated password by clicking the "Copy to Clipboard" button.

 ## Contributing